AdrianneC/digital-marketing-agency-landing-page/README.md

 ## Usage

-You can use the webpage to read about the different services offered by Horiseon as well as find out about the benefits of using this agency
+You can use the webpage to read about the different projects Adrianne has been working on.

 ## Credits

-This code was refactored by Adrianne Cookson as part of the Edx front end web development bootcamp
+This web page code was created by Adrianne Cookson as part of the Edx front end web development bootcamp

 ## License